Sunday's Scottish Gossip

 On-loan Manchester United winger Amad Diallo has claimed he received "racist insults" during Rangers' victory over Motherwell on Saturday.
 (Glasgow Evening Times)

-Rangers covered up branding of Scottish Professional Football League sponsor cinch during post-match interviews after Saturday's win over Motherwell as the Ibrox club's row involved in a bitter row with the governing body over the online used car service's contract continued.
+Rangers covered up branding of Scottish Professional Football League sponsor cinch during post-match interviews after Saturday's win over Motherwell as the Ibrox club's row with the governing body over the online used car service's contract continues.
 (Scottish Sun On Sunday)

 SPFL chief executive Neil Doncaster has reaffirmed that the 20 women's clubs that are joining his organisation next season will decide their own policies and outcomes in new set-up.
 (The Herald On Sunday)